anunay999/read-smart/README.md

-# Read Smart - Focus Mode Chrome Extension
+# Read Smart - Focus Mode

 ### 1 • Why does this need to exist?